Mike Hart (American football): Professional career

-Indianapolis Colts

-Hart was selected in the sixth round (202nd overall) of the 2008 NFL Draft by the Indianapolis Colts.
+Hart was selected in the sixth round (202nd overall) of the 2008 NFL draft by the Indianapolis Colts.

 Third on the Colts depth chart behind Joseph Addai and Dominic Rhodes, Hart saw little action during the 2008 season, rushing for nine yards on two carries.
 During the second quarter of the Colts victory over the Baltimore Ravens in Week 6, Hart sustained a knee injury on an 18-yard reception from Peyton Manning.
 On October 15, Hart was placed on injured reserve, ending his season.

 Hart missed the 2009 pre-season opener with an ankle injury.
 On September 5, Hart was cut by the Colts then was signed to the Colts practice squad on September 6.
 On October 4, Hart was reassigned to the Colts active roster, replacing Chad Simpson.
 On November 24, Hart was waived by the Colts.
 He was re-signed to the practice squad on November 25.
 Hart was promoted to the active roster on December 2.
 On December 6, Hart got his first touches of the 2009 season.
 He had 11 rushing yards and two receptions for 27 yards.
 He had 28 rushing yards on December 13.
-On January 3, 2010 in the first quarter against the Buffalo Bills, Hart scored the first touchdown of his NFL career on a one-yard run on a hand-off from Peyton Manning.
+On January 3, 2010, in the first quarter against the Buffalo Bills, Hart scored the first touchdown of his NFL career on a one-yard run on a hand-off from Peyton Manning.
 On February 7, 2010, Hart had two carries in Super Bowl XLIV.

 During a 2010 matchup against the Kansas City Chiefs, Hart scored his second career touchdown.
 It was the only touchdown of the game, as the Colts won 19–9.
 On November 1, 2010, in a Monday night game against the Houston Texans, Hart rushed for an NFL career-best 84 yards on 12 carries.
 Hart was released by the Colts on July 26, 2011.